 Women do not think of sex in terms of the explicit erotic turn-ons and genital stimulation as men do.
 Women think of sex most typically in terms of a man’s sexual passion and in romantic scenarios.
 A man’s desire is communicated in his sense of purpose, the firmness of his kiss and his touch on her body.
 His desire to possess her and penetrate her can be evident.

-Especially at the beginning of a sexual relationship, a woman can take a pleasure in her man’s erection and the fact that he wants intercourse with her.
+Especially at the beginning of a relationship, a woman takes a pleasure in her man’s erection and the fact that he wants intercourse with her.
 She can enjoy giving him pleasure and engaging in loving and affectionate foreplay.
-Intercourse itself is an opportunity for kissing and caressing.
-She may be motivated to engage on explicit genital stimulation.
+Intercourse provides an opportunity for kissing and caressing.

 Some women enhance their own (and a lover’s) apparent sexual prowess by faking orgasm to meet expectations from pornography.
 Other men complain that their partners make no effort to make sex exciting for them.
 They never articulate why a woman should do this.
 But it is clear that women do not naturally provide the turn-ons that men ideally hope for.

 Men like to assume that by offering sex, they are pleasing a woman.
 It never strikes them as a strange coincidence that sex is exactly what they themselves are looking for.
-Men approach sex already highly aroused, so they focus on genital stimulation.
-But women need to feel some kind of emotional reward for offering men an opportunity for penetrative sex.
+Women need to feel some kind of emotional reward for offering men an opportunity for penetrative sex.
 Men need to make themselves more socially amenable and to take a share of the investment in a couple’s sex life if they are to interest a woman in having sex with them.
 Considering their interest in sex, men don’t make much effort to bring variety to sex.
 Men’s sexual needs tend to be very simply satisfied through intercourse but this does not make a woman feel loved and appreciated.

-Most women don’t especially want sex but it’s a small price to pay for all the benefits that men bring.
+Most women are fairly indifferent to sex.
+It’s a small price to pay for all the benefits that men bring.
 To begin with at least.
 Over years and decades the sexual burden increases as sex becomes increasingly meaningless in emotional and romantic terms.
-A woman knows with experience that whatever sex play a couple engages in as a warm-up, sexual activity with a man always ends with intercourse.
+Intercourse does little for a woman but it is the easiest way to satisfy a man.
 By accepting quickies or sex in unusual places (not always as a routine in bed before sleeping) a man allows a woman to be the object of his desire without her needing to make so much effort.

 Marriage and motherhood do not cause women to feel sexy because a woman feels exhausted, unappreciated and unattractive.
-A woman feels sexy when she knows that she is attractive to men.
-So being free of children and dressing up for a romantic dinner may help.
-Thinking about having sex when a woman is aware of a man’s attention to her over dinner, can increase the anticipation and create a more passionate act.
-When a man admires her, a woman feels more amenable to sex because it feels more appropriate.
+A woman feels sexy when she feels attractive.
+Being free of children and dressing up for a romantic dinner may help.
+When a woman is aware of a man’s admiration for her, this can increase anticipation and create a more passionate act.
 When sex becomes expected or mundane, resentment and boredom set in.

 Men are simple… We fall in love with your tits and your ass!
 And we stick around because of what you are willing to do with them.
 So if you want to win a man over you don’t need ten steps you need one … it’s called a blow-job! (‘The Ugly Truth’ film 2009)